FreeCAD/FreeCAD-documentation/wiki/Object_API.md

 #### <img src="images/type_method.svg" style="width:16px;"> restoreContent

+restoreContent(obj) -> None

-Restore the content of the object from a byte representation as stored by "dumpContent".
+Restore the content of the object from a byte representation as stored by `dumpContent`.
-It could be restored from any python object implementing the buffer protocol. restoreContent(buffer) -- restores from the given byte array
+It could be restored from any Python object implementing the buffer protocol.

+obj : buffer
+    Object with buffer protocol support.

 #### <img src="images/type_method.svg" style="width:16px;"> restorePropertyContent

+restorePropertyContent(name, obj) -> None

-Restore the content of given property from a byte representation as stored by "dumpContent".
+Restore the content of the object from a byte representation as stored by `dumpPropertyContent`.
-It could be restored from any python object implementing the buffer protocol. restorePropertyContent(propertyname, buffer) -- restores from the given byte array
+It could be restored from any Python object implementing the buffer protocol.

+name : str
+    Property name.
+obj : buffer
+    Object with buffer protocol support.

 #### <img src="images/type_method.svg" style="width:16px;"> setDocumentationOfProperty

+setDocumentationOfProperty(name, docstring) -> None

 Set the documentation string of a dynamic property of this class.

+name : str
+    Property name.
+docstring : str
+    Documentation string.

 #### <img src="images/type_method.svg" style="width:16px;"> setEditorMode

+setEditorMode(name, type) -> None

 Set the behaviour of the property in the property editor.

-0 - default behaviour
-1 - item is ready-only
-2 - item is hidden
+name : str
+    Property name.
+type : int, sequence of str
+    Property type.
+    0: default behaviour.
+1: item is ready-only.
+2: item is hidden.
+3: item is hidden and read-only.
+    If sequence, the available items are 'ReadOnly' and 'Hidden'.